Skip to main content

 Google Merchant Center disapprovals are the most common silent killer of ecommerce Google Ads accounts.

 Across 200+ ZenoX client onboardings, 80% of the disapprovals we fix fall into 6 categories.
 This is the playbook we run on every new account in week 1.
+If you just want the short diagnosis first, start with the quick answer on why Merchant Center disapproved your products, then come back here for the fixes.

 Autofix rate